maxcorbeau/dorel.github.io/source/site/_service-manual/making-software/maintaining-version-control-in-coding.md

 3. Fix the issue in this branch.
 4. Commit with the issue number in the message first and a verb before you explaining what you have done.
 Example: `gh-15 rework foo bar`.
 You can repeat this step if needed.
 5. Create a merge & pull request, start the request with the ticket number.
 For example: `gh-15`.
+6. Add the pull request hash or url to the issue and close it.

 ## branching model: gitflow